 “I’ve been playing table-top RPGs for decades, but I can honestly say I walked away from last weekend with a whole new recognition and respect for their potential as therapeutic tools, community-builders, safe playgrounds for self-discovery, and implements for social change.
 I found your intensive educational, boundary-expanding, enlightening, confidence-building, and frequently hilarious!” – 2017 Participant

 This is a partial day, starting with supper at 5:30pm.
-We’ll meet one another, identify our collective goals, and get a sense of what’s to come, and establish some community standards to help us grow together.
+We’ll meet one another, identify our collective goals, and get a sense of what’s to come.
 Friday sets the stage for our intensive.

 Breaking out the scissors and glue, Monday starts with a design lab focused on hacking and remixing other games.
-Moving away from Saturday and Sunday’s team-building early design explorations, Monday focuses on finding your personal approach to ongoing development.
 We’ll talk about the importance of including safety tools and scaffolding in your design, and explore some techniques to keep your work accessible and engaging.
 We’ll dedicate conversation and lab time to the work of game development and playtesting.